Consultation with Dr. Picard

 What is included in the treatment?

-- Orthodontic records are created to ensure the treatment is finalized in the right way.
-These include x-rays, photos and study models of your teeth.
-Then, Dr. Picard also elaborates a customized treatment plan based on these records.
+- Orthodontic records are taken to provide us with a baseline and help with treatment planning.
+These include x-rays, photos, scans, and study models of your teeth.
+Then, Dr. Picard also creates a customized treatment plan based on these records.

-- Treatment costs include the all the appliances, the standard appointments and emergency sessions during your time spent with Dr. Picard or her associates.
+- Treatment costs include all the appliances, the standard appointments and emergency appointments if needed during your time spent with Dr. Picard or her associates.

 - If any appliances require replacement, you may be charged depending on how and why they were damaged or lost.
 When patients do something the doctors actively discouraged, such as eating certain foods while they have their braces, the charge falls on the patient because it is viewed as negligent behavior.